-The parents, staff, and community members of Bon View IB World School meet often throughout the school year to discuss student progress and learning needs.
+The parents, staff, and community members of Bon View IB World School meet throughout the school year to discuss student progress and learning needs.
 Our School-Parent Compact is updated and revised each year based on stakeholder feedback and input.
-We welcome our community members to attend any of the following meeting opportunities to share input and learn more about our school: School Site Council (SSC) Meetings, Coffee with the Principal Meetings, GATE Parent Meetings, Special Education Parent Meetings, School English Learner Advisory Council (SELPAC) Meetings.
-We also encourage parents to contact the school with any questions, comments, or concerns.
+We welcome our community members to attend meeting opportunities held throughout the school year to share input and learn more about our school.
+Some of those opportunities are: School Site Council (SSC) meetings, monthly Coffee with the Principal meetings, GATE parent meetings, Special Education parent meetings, and School English Learner Advisory Council (SELPAC) meetings.
+The Ontario-Montclair School District's yearly Community and Thought Exchange surveys, which solicit community and parent input on education program needs, are instrumental in providing feedback at the district and site levels.
+We also encourage parents to contact the school with any questions, comments, or concerns they may have.